White Sox reunite with La Russa, hire Hall of Fame manager

+CHICAGO — Tony La Russa didn't envision returning to the dugout when he stood at the podium in Cooperstown six years ago and took his place alongside baseball's greats.

+That started to change the past few seasons.
+And he simply couldn't resist the opportunity the Chicago White Sox gave him.

-CHICAGO — Tony La Russa, the Hall of Famer who won a World Series with the Oakland Athletics and two more with the St. Louis Cardinals, is returning to manage the Chicago White Sox 34 years after they fired him.
+La Russa, the Hall of Famer who won a World Series with the Oakland Athletics and two more with the St. Louis Cardinals, is returning to manage the White Sox 34 years after they fired him.

-“We are extremely excited about the future of this team,” general manager Rick Hahn said Thursday.
-“As we showed in 2020, this is a young, talented club that we expect to only grow better and better in the coming years.
-Adding in a Hall of Fame manager who is recognized as being one of the best in the history of the game, we are a step closer to our goal of bringing White Sox fans another championship.”
+“How rare it is to get an opportunity to manage a team that's this talented and this close to winning,” La Russa said.
+“Most of the time your chances are the opposite.
+The combination of looking forward to getting back down there and ... the White Sox making the call with a chance to win sooner rather than later, I'm excited that they made that choice and looking forward to what's ahead."

-La Russa inherits a team loaded with young stars and productive veterans that made the playoffs for the first time since 2008, only to sputter down the stretch and get knocked out in the wild-card round.
+La Russa inherits a team loaded with young stars and productive veterans that reached the post-season for the first time since 2008, only to sputter down the stretch and get knocked out in the wild-card round.
+The White Sox have never made back-to-back playoff appearances.
+But after ending a string of seven losing seasons, they are in position to change that.

 La Russa, who started his managing career with the White Sox during the 1979 season, is returning to the dugout for the first time since 2011, when he led St. Louis past Texas in the World Series.
 He also won championships with Oakland in 1989 and the Cardinals in 2006.